sdqali/site/content/page/about.md

 comments: true
 url: /about
 ---
-I am a passionate software developer currently working as a Senior Software Engineer at [Braintree](https://www.braintreepayments.com/) in San Francisco.
+I am a passionate software developer.

 I started my career building integration for [Mingle](https://www.thoughtworks.com/mingle/) - ThoughtWork's project management / collaboration tool.
 I went on to become a senior developer on [Twist](https://www.thoughtworks.com/products/twist-agile-testing) where we pushed the boundaries of what a functional testing tool could do.